School Newsletter Term 3, Week 8, 11th September 2025

 ALL CANTEEN ORDERS MUST BE PLACED THROUGH CDFPAY BY 3PM WEDNESDAYS.
 LUNCHES WILL BE DELIVERED TO THE CLASSROOMS FROM 1PM.

-We can always do with more volunteers to help in our canteen.
-If you are interested and can spare some time on a Friday it would be greatly appreciated!
+VOLUNTEERS NEEDED!
+If you can spare some time on a Friday it would be greatly appreciated!
 You can choose to help for 2 hours or 4 hours in the Canteen.
+The jobs are not difficult, stickers on bag, packing orders etc and Sinead is very organised and clear in her instructions.
 Please consider if you could spare one or two Friday mornings a term.

 It is a requirement of our school and DOBCEL that everyone complete this food handling course.
 It takes about 15 mins.